 Close associate of Jeffrey Epstein leaves advisory role at Cambridge University business school

-David Stern referred to himself as Epstein’s ‘soldier’ and to the convicted paedophile as his ‘general’
+An email sent from David Stern’s account referred to him as Epstein’s ‘soldier’ and to the convicted paedophile as his ‘general’

 An advisor for Cambridge University’s Judge Business School has resigned after it was revealed he was a close associate of Jeffrey Epstein.